serhii-gbb/HelloFilter/README.md

 **Launch application:**

-You can assemble app with maven and run JAR in the console
+You can assemble app with maven and run JAR in the console or double click on the JAR file

 **console command:** java -jar hello-filter.jar

 **browser URL:** http://localhost:8080/hello/contacts?nameFilter=^RegEx$

+_**If your regular expression will be not acceptable according to compiling rules, you will get Http status 406(BAD_REQUEST)**_

-All records will not according to regular expression!
+_`All records will not according to regular expression!`_